Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology

-\textbf{\textit{Effects of Decoherence.---}}With an eye toward experimental implementation, we study the sensitivity of the butterfly echo protocol to collective and single-particle dephasing.
+\textbf{\textit{Effects of Decoherence.---}}With an eye toward experimental implementation, we also study the sensitivity of the butterfly echo protocol to collective and single-particle dephasing (\cref{fig:fig4}).
 Analytic calculations combining random matrix theory and degenerate perturbation theory (SM, \cref{app:noisypert}) yield an analytic expression for the metrological gain in the presence of collective dephasing at a rate $\gamma_c$ (Fig. \ref{fig:fig4}(a)).
-Although dissipation completely destroys the metrological gain at vanishingly small rotation angles $\theta \sim 0$, we still find sensitivities surpassing the standard quantum limit for a substantial fraction of the bandwidth $\theta_{\textrm{bw}}$ up to collective dephasing rates of $\gamma_c{\sim}\chi N^{-3/2}\times \mathcal{O}(1)$.
-The rotation angle for which the metrological gain is maximal is located at roughly half the bandwidth, which makes intuitive sense given that the signal $\langle S_z \rangle$ has its steepest slope at around $\theta \sim \theta_{\mathrm{bw}} / 2$.
+Although decoherence completely destroys the metrological gain at vanishingly small rotation angles $\theta \sim 0$, we still find sensitivities surpassing the standard quantum limit for a substantial fraction of the bandwidth $\theta_{\textrm{bw}}$ up to collective dephasing rates of $\gamma_c{\sim}\chi N^{-3/2}\times \mathcal{O}(1)$.
+The rotation angle for which the metrological gain is maximal is located at roughly half the bandwidth, which makes intuitive sense given that the signal $\langle S_z \rangle$ has its steepest slope at around $\theta \sim \theta_{\mathrm{bw}} / 2$ as shown in \cref{fig:fig2}.

-We observe qualitatively identical behavior for increasing levels of single-particle dephasing, $\gamma_s$.
-Because such a process destroys the symmetry of the state, we limit our analysis to a few-body simulation using Permutation Invariant Quantum Solver from QuTiP~\cite{qutip}.
-The numerical results in Fig.~\ref{fig:fig4}b reveal that our protocol is more resiliant to single-particle dephasing than collective dephasing.
+We observe qualitatively similar behavior for increasing levels of single-particle dephasing at a rate $\gamma_s$.
+Because such a process destroys the symmetry of the state, we numerically analyze a few-body system using the Permutation Invariant Quantum Solver from QuTiP~\cite{qutip}.
+The numerical results in \cref{fig:fig4}(b) indicate that our protocol is more resilient to single-particle dephasing than collective dephasing.

-The requirements on dephasing rates are strict, and they further tighten with an increase in particle number, $N$.
-Nevertheless, the butterfly echo protocol can still lead to a practical advantage in magnetometric rotosensing with high-spin lanthanide atoms, such as dysprosium-164.
-Tensor-light–shift–enabled OAT in dysprosium produced intrinsic spin squeezing, as well as intrinsic non-Gaussian~\cite{PhysRevLett.122.173601} and GHZ states~\cite{Chalopin2018}, proving sufficient levels of coherence for our protocol to be effective.
+The requirements on dephasing rates are strict, and they further tighten with an increase in particle number $N$.
+Nevertheless, the butterfly echo protocol can still lead to a practical advantage in magnetometric rotosensing with high-spin lanthanide atoms such as dysprosium-164.
+Tensor-light–shift–enabled OAT in dysprosium produces intrinsic spin squeezing, as well as intrinsic non-Gaussian~\cite{PhysRevLett.122.173601} and GHZ states~\cite{Chalopin2018}, demonstrating sufficient levels of coherence for our protocol to be effective.